Level 6

 Plus Independent study (suggested 30 hours per week).

-You are taught through a combination of lectures seminars and workshops which enable you to discuss and develop your understanding of the disciplines of Counselling and all professional aspects pertaining to the counselling industry.
+You are taught through a combination of lectures seminars and workshops which enable you to discuss and develop your understanding of the course disciplines.

 A range of appropriate facilities including the library and online learning resources, the Learning Resource Centre and the Forum supports your independent learning.